-A few of weeks back when I did not have access to home cooked food, I ate more North Indian Executive Thalis than I care to remember.
-FYI: A thali is a meal served on a round steel plate and it usually includes some kind of flat bread (roti, naan, or puris), rice, pappad, a selection of vegetarian curries, lentils and a sweet to round off the meal.
-In a normal thali, you can have additional/unlimited servings of rice and curries, but in the executive thali, you have to pay for extra.
+A few weeks back, when I did not have access to home cooked food, I ate more restaurant made North Indian Executive Thalis than I care to remember.
+FYI: A thali is a meal served on a round, steel plate and it usually includes some kind of flat bread (roti, naan, or puris), rice, pappad, a selection of vegetarian curries, lentils and a sweet to round off the meal.
+In a normal thali, you can have additional/unlimited servings of rice and curries, but an executive thali is a limited meal.
 In every restaurant that I went to, the soup that came with my North Indian thali was tomato soup.(North India, is that the only soup you make ?? ;)) While the soup was quite flavourful at one of restaurants I frequented, it tasted like dish water at another (not that I have tasted dish water, but you get the idea, don't you?).
 The soup was so tasteless that I satisfied myself with the masala pappad and croutons the soup came with.
-Anyway, within a few days, tomato soup kind of grew on me, and while I get to enjoy delicious home cooked food three (sometimes four) times a day now, I sometimes do miss the tomato soup.
+Anyway, within few days, tomato soup kind of grew on me.
+While I get to enjoy delicious home cooked food three (sometimes four) times a day now, I sometimes do miss the tomato soup.

 |F - Number: F/4.5, Exposure Time: 1/125 sec, ISO: 100, Focal Length: 50.0mm|

 70 grams chicken sausage, sliced into thin rounds